nigoroll/varnish-modules/docs/vmod_xkey.rst

 referenced on a page.

 Hash keys are specified in the ``xkey`` response header.
-Multiple keys can be specified per header line with a space separator.
+Multiple keys can be specified per header line with spaces and/or commas as separators.
 Alternatively, they can be specified in multiple ``xkey`` response headers.

-Preferably the secondary hash keys are set from the backend application, but can also be set from VCL in ``vcl_backend_response`` as in the above example.
+Preferably the secondary hash keys are set from the backend application, but the header can also be set from VCL in ``vcl_backend_response``.

 .. vcl-start